BUDGET TRAVEL TIPS

 Why Go: The urban energy of Mumbai and Bollywood, the tiger reserves of Rajasthan, the elegance of the Taj Mahal…India's allure is easy to understand.

 Why It's Complicated: It's not that it's difficult per se to get a visa in India—more than 8 million Americans visit the country each year—it's more that the process is time-consuming.
 If you're not expecting the lengthy application exercise, the visa can come as a surprise—and potentially delay your vacation.

 What to Do: First, you need to apply to Travisa Visa Outsourcing, the contractor that handles processing for the Government of India.
-Travisa will let you know which embassy or consulate has jurisdiction where you live.
+Travisa will let you know which embassy or consulate has jurisdiction where you live—there are offices in Atlanta, Chicago, Houston, New York City, San Francisco, and Washington D.C. that handle applications for certain states, so check with the website for more details.
 Then you have to provide proof of residency, such as a photocopy of your driver's license and of a major utility bill—water, gas, or electric is OK; cable or cell phone is not.
 (Reach out to your consulate to confirm the kind of paperwork they will request as requirements change frequently.)
 And talk about picky: Travisa Visa Outsourcing says on its website, "Do not cut your driver's license copy down to a smaller size.
 Please leave the copy on regular sized paper."
-If you don't submit a copy, they will make a photocopy for you for $2.

 Why Go: Russia is persnickety, but cultural treasures like the Hermitage, the Bolshoi Ballet, and the historic brick towers of the Kremlin make enduring the wearisome visa process worthwhile.